fu-echsle/fend/README.md

 ## Run the automated tests
 You can run the tests with `yarn test`.
 There is only one test at the moment, and it doesn't do much.
 But it's there at least.

-## Some last words ...
-The first part uses a sentiment analysis that I could not force seeing irony no matter how hard I tried.
-I guess irony is still too much to ask an AI for.

-Next to the Language Detection API, I'm using the summarization API to condense the article to some sentences.
-The results are ... not the best possible.
-Don't shoot the messenger, I'm just fetching the API.